elatov/puppet/docker/README.md

 }
 ```

-To remove the stack set `ensure  => absent`.
+To remove the stack, set `ensure  => absent`.

-If you are using a compose file v3.2 or above on a Docker Swarm cluster, include the `docker::stack` class.
-Like with older versions of Docker, compose the file resource needs before you run the stack command.
+If you are using a v3.2compose file or above on a Docker Swarm cluster, include the `docker::stack` class.
+Similar to using older versions of Docker, compose the file resource before running the stack command.

 To deploy the stack, add the following code to the manifest file.

 ```puppet
 docker::stack { 'yourapp':